Karthikdude/PollutionProbe/README.md

-# Subdomain Vulnerability Scanner
+# Prototype Pollution Scanner

 ## Overview

-The **Subdomain Vulnerability Scanner** is a sophisticated tool designed to automate the process of discovering subdomains for a given domain, verifying their availability, and testing them for vulnerabilities using a set of predefined payloads.
-The tool primarily focuses on detecting **Prototype Pollution** vulnerabilities, which are common attack vectors in modern JavaScript-based applications.

-This tool is invaluable for security researchers, penetration testers, and ethical hackers, enabling them to quickly scan subdomains and evaluate them for specific security issues, particularly Prototype Pollution.
+The **Prototype Pollution Scanner** is a specialized tool designed to automate the process of discovering subdomains for a given domain, verifying their availability, and testing them for **Prototype Pollution** vulnerabilities using a set of predefined payloads.
+This tool is essential for security researchers, penetration testers, and ethical hackers, enabling them to quickly scan subdomains and evaluate them for this specific security issue.

 ## Features

 - **Subdomain Discovery**: Utilizes the `subfinder` tool to discover subdomains of a given domain.
 - **Live Subdomain Check**: Verifies the existence of discovered subdomains by sending HTTP requests and checking their responses.
-- **Vulnerability Testing**: Tests each live subdomain for potential vulnerabilities like **Prototype Pollution** and other common security issues using a variety of crafted payloads.
+- **Vulnerability Testing**: Tests each live subdomain for **Prototype Pollution** vulnerabilities using a variety of crafted payloads.
 - **Result Saving**: Allows users to save the list of vulnerable URLs to a specified file for further analysis or reporting.

 ## Prerequisites